-THE FENCE: Depending on how you look at it, the fence could represent the curse that has caused so many wild animals to now be on the brink of extinction.
+THE FENCE: Depending on how you look at it, the fence could represent the curse that has driven so many wild animals to now be on the brink of extinction.
 On the other hand, as animal behaviourist Louis Dorfman says, the question about whether it is good or bad, all depends on how it is used!
-In this instance it and other forms of enclosure benefits captive breeding programs and the successes in preserving endangered species.
+At Ukutula the fence is being used for the benefit of lions, tigers and cheetahs to research reproduction disease and genetic research, thereby contributing toward protocols for the preservation of the species in the wild.

 Photo credit: National Geographic